Grid2op/lightsim2grid/README.md

 ## Installation (from source, for more advanced user)
 You need to:
-- clone this repository and get the code of Eigen (mandatory for compilation) and SparseSuite (optional)
+- clone this repository and get the code of Eigen (mandatory for compilation) and SparseSuite (optional, but recommended)
-- (optional) compile a piece of SparseSuite
+- (optional, but recommended) compile a piece of SparseSuite
 - (optional) [experimental] retrieve and get a proper license for the NICSLU linear solver (see https://github.com/chenxm1986/nicslu)
+- (optional) specify some compilation flags to make the package run faster on your machine
 - install the package

 ### Important note